SeaQL/seaql.github.io/Blog/blog/2024-05-28-getting-started-with-loco-seaorm.md

 ## What is Loco?

-Loco is a Rails inspired web framework for Rust.
-It includes almost every Rails feature with best-effort Rust ergonomics.
-It integrates seamlessly with SeaORM, offering a first-class development experience!
+[Loco](https://loco.rs/) is a Rails inspired web framework for Rust.
+It includes many Rails feature with Rust ergonomics.
+Loco integrates seamlessly with SeaORM, offering a first-class development experience!

 - Controllers and routing via [axum](https://github.com/tokio-rs/axum)
 - Models, migration, and ActiveRecord via [SeaORM](https://www.sea-ql.org/SeaORM/)